awsm-research/DeepLineDP/README.md

 ### Data Preprocessing

-First, run the command to prepare data for file-level model training.
+1. run the command to prepare data for file-level model training.
 The output will be stored in `./datasets/preprocessed_data`

 		python preprocess_data.py

-Run the command to prepare data for line-level baseline.
+2. run the command to prepare data for line-level baseline.
 The output will be stored in `./datasets/ErrorProne_data/` (for ErrorProne), and `./datasets/n_gram_data/` (for n-gram)

 		python export_data_for_line_level_baseline.py

 ### Word2Vec Model Training